Updated: Sep 6

 Since that dreadful day in 1841 the river has flooded on many occasions.
 Most winters it bursts its shallow banks and floods the fields between Tilshead and Shrewton.
 I can recall more than once the little lane between Orcheston and Shrewton in front of Appleford School being covered by a foot of water.
 And beyond, between Shrewton and Winterbourne Stoke, the meadows are frequently beneath several inches or more of water as they are now.
 Here it becomes a haven for birdlife.
 I’ve spent many happy hours watching Canada geese, egrets, grey heron, teal, and mallard as well as kingfisher, spotted and green woodpeckers, kestrel, buzzards and red kite.
 I’ve seen a guy hunting with a peregrine falcon here and watched as a weasel searched for birds’ eggs.

 Whilst the flooding may be a nuisance for some, in the past it was something to be valued and even engineered.
 Between Shrewton and Winterbourne Stoke there are the remains of two sluices.
-In his magnificent book A Shepherd’s Life, W H Hudson wrote beautifully about the sluice men whose skills were greatly valued by farming folk.
-Hudson describes the work of the sluice man on this particular stretch of Till in the late 18th/early 19th centuries who knew exactly when to open and close the sluices to allow the fields to be flooded.
+In his magnificent book A Shepherd’s Life, W H Hudson wrote beautifully about the landscape typical of chalk streams like the Till, whose shape was moulded by the skills of the highly regarded sluice man, or drowner.
+He knew exactly when to open and close the sluices to allow the fields to be flooded.
 This part of Wiltshire was once extensively grazed by Wiltshire Horn, a breed of self shedding sheep that requires no shearing.
 It was not reared for its wool or its meat but for its abilities as a fertilising machine!
 The sheep would graze the meadows hereabouts leaving piles of nutritious fertiliser as they went.
-The fields were then flooded and eventually drained to allow the growth of rich chalk grassland for cows to graze.
+The fields were flooded to raise the temperature of the land, thereby giving the grass a head start, and eventually drained to allow the growth of rich chalk grassland for cows to graze.
 Cows still graze these meadows but sadly the Wiltshire Horn and the sluices have gone.
 For now anyway!

 However, Wiltshire Horn sheep appear to be making something of a comeback.
 I read recently that Springbottom Farm in the Woodford Valley has bought six Wiltshire Horn.
 Meanwhile, since first publishing this blog someone has brought my attention to the small herd of Wiltshire Horn in the heart of Winterbourne Stoke.
 They can be seen clearly from the A303.
 On the Parsonage Down Nature Reserve (where I’m a volunteer and which extends over 630 acres across the heights above and to the west of the Till) we switched our entire herd over to Exlana, a breed developed from the genetics of the Wiltshire Horn.
 I continue to make a nuisance of myself lobbying for the introduction of pure-bred Wiltshire Horn on the Reserve to accompany our herd of wonderful English Longhorn cattle!